CRTejaswi/resources/languages/py3/README.md

 >> %reverse hello world
 'dlrow olleh'
 ```
+To use these across sessions, you can either create an "extension" or add "startup-files" (save `.py/.ipy` files in `~./ipython/profile_default/startup` directory). <br>
+Extensions can be easily shared over `PyPI`; Startup-files are more suited for quick, personal use. <br>

 This is the same thing published as an "extension".
 Load it using `%load_ext reverser`. <br>
 ```py
 # ~/.ipython/extensions/reverser.py